-c.
-Alternate-Type Items
+Alternate -Type Items

+- i.
 FILL IN THE BLANK- All fill in the blank questions will be dosage calculation questions.
 All answers will be given in numbers, units will be provided.
 (Five dosage calculation items will be on each exam).

-- SELECT ALL THAT APPLY (SATA)- Items should have at least 6 and no more than 10 answers and at the least 1 should be correct.
+Partial credit will be awarded for questions with multiple answers. - ii.
+SELECT ALL THAT APPLY (SATA)- Items should have at least 6 and no more than 10 answers and at the least 1 should be correct.
 All answers may be correct.
-Partial credit will be given for correct answers. - ii.
-GRAPHIC- that asks for an answer regarding it. - iii.
-HOT SPOTS- highlighted on pictures or graphics that should be identified to determine clinical reasoning. - iv.
-PRIORITY ORDER that asks for rank order of the options. - v.
-CHART EXHIBIT- that presents information on the chart needed to answer the item. - vi.
+Partial credit will be given for correct answers. - iii.
+GRAPHIC- that asks for an answer regarding it.

+- iv.
+HOT SPOTS- highlighted on pictures or graphics that should be identified to determine clinical reasoning. - v.
+PRIORITY ORDER that asks for rank order of the options. - vi.
+CHART EXHIBIT- that presents information on the chart needed to answer the item. - vii.
 MULTIPLE CHOICE items may utilize graphics, charts, or tables.
 (Rayfield, 2019).